 • Prior to finalizing our plans we sent a copy along with our site plan to our Deed Restrictions Committee.
 Once approved we sealed our plans.

-• We called both City Hall and our Building Department to obtain a list of everything they would require.
+• We called both City Hall and our local building department to obtain a list of everything each would require.
 These are different entities but both need to approve our addition.
 Where you live you may or may not have multiple building governing entities. (i.e. HOA and Deed Restriction Committees)

 •Our City has a new requirement to show a drainage plan, basically how and if your addition will impact drainage on your property.
 So we had our Survey company complete a drainage plot plan for us.